mihajlovkristina/portfolio/README.md

 - [Examples of my work](#examples-of-my-work)

 ## About me
-I am a positive, hardworking, dynamic and dedicated person with an excellent sense of organization.
+I am a dedicated, organized and methodical individual.
+I have good interpersonal skills, am an excellent team worker and I am keen and very willing to learn and develop new skills..
 I see myself as a very hard-working and responsible student, with a remarkable theoretical background and significant advanced potential.
 In addition to my involvement in the